Herman Bliden (1878 – 1932) and Family

 - Dr. Naomi Rapeport for her extensive research on the Bliedens of South Africa.

-- Millie Simmons for the many letters she wrote me and for the family history she wrote
+- The late Millie Simmons for the many letters she wrote me and for the family history she wrote

 - Jud Bricker for sharing family stories and remembrances with me both on the phone and via email.